 For information about using Mailman lists at the UW, see this Subscriber's Guide.
 That explains how to subscribe, unsubscribe, view archives, etc.

-If you don't want to bother with those steps, just email the Reference Office (lawref [at] uw.edu) and a reference librarian can sign you up.
+If you don't want to bother with those steps, just email the library (email@example.com) and a Public Services librarian can sign you up.